mmondics/podman-intro/README.md

     You now can see the `s390x` tag alongside `latest`.
 These are two separate container images named `nginx-cuva` in the same Container Registry - demarcated by their tags.

     At this point, if you wanted to deploy this application to either an `amd64` or `s390x` server or OpenShift cluster, you would need to specify which tag to deploy.
-In order to more fully adopt the hybrid multi-archicture model, you want to build a *Container Manifest* that acts as a wrapper around these two container images and will automatically select which tag to deploy after identifying the target environment.
+In order to more fully adopt the hybrid multi-architecture model, you want to build a *Container Manifest* that acts as a wrapper around these two container images and will automatically select which tag to deploy after identifying the target environment.

 28. Create a container manifest.